BlueJeansAndBloddyTears/robofriends/robofriends/README.md

 # Getting Started with Create React App

+This project is using a JSON file to render robots and filter them by searching in an input.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts